-Finally, those who shun traditional business loans, or find themselves unable to attain one, need to understand that alternative financing means are alternative for a reason – they often come with particularly high costs.
-If you have to rely on a third-party lender because a bank or more serious financial operation won't give you the cash you need, it's only natural for them to charge you steep interest rates so they can reap a return on their risky investment.
-If you fail to factor in the cost of alternative financing from the get-go, you may end up digging yourself deeper into a grim financial hole.
+Finally, those who shun traditional business loans, or find themselves unable to attain one, need to understand that alternative financing means are alternative for a reason: They often come with exceptionally high costs.
+If you have to rely on a third-party lender because a bank or other financial operation won’t give you the cash you need, it’s only natural for them to charge you steep interest rates so they can reap a return on their risky investment.
+If you fail to factor in the cost of alternative financing from the outset, you may end up digging yourself deeper into a financial hole.

 If a traditional business loan is outside your reach for the foreseeable future, there are other options to get the funding you need.
 Here are several alternatives to a traditional business loan:

-A line of credit is a specified amount of money a lender – usually a bank but also some alternative lenders – extends to a business.
+A line of credit is an agreed-upon amount of money that a lender – usually a bank but also some alternative lenders – extends to a business.
 You can draw on this line of credit as needed, but you will pay interest on the amount you use until it is paid off.
-If you qualify for a line of credit, it is a great way to access emergency funds quickly without jumping through too many hoops.
-[Looking for an alternative lender?
-Check out our picks for best small business loans.]
+If you qualify for a line of credit, it is a great way to access emergency funds quickly without having to jump through too many hoops.

 A short-term loan is any loan that you are expected to pay back in a year or less.
 Banks don’t usually offer these loans, but they are quite common for alternative lenders.
 As the name suggests, short-term loans are beneficial when you have to cover a one-time cost or need a small boost to kick your business into gear.